nerdralph/picoCore/README.md

 ## Development Status
-Work in progress as of March 2020
+Work in progress as of spring 2020.

 Several of the most commonly used functions are implemented as of v0.2.
 Support for Serial.print is planned for v0.3.